dfinity/response-verification/examples/http-certification/json-api/README.md

 This guide walks through an example project that demonstrates how to create a canister that can serve certified JSON over HTTP.
 The example project presents a very simple REST API for creating and listing to-do items.
 There is no authentication or persistent storage.

 This is not a beginner's canister development guide.
-Many foundational concepts that a relatively experienced canister developer should already know will be omitted.
+Many fundamental concepts that a relatively experienced canister developer should already know will be omitted.
 Concepts specific to HTTP certification will be called out here and can help to understand the [full code example](https://github.com/dfinity/response-verification/tree/main/examples/http-certification/json-api).

 ## Prerequisites